The Livery

 The Master: HRH The Princess Royal GCVO

-Key Warden: Mr. Ben Laurie
+Prime Warden: Mr. Ben Laurie

-Quarter Warden: Mr. Edward Bullen
+Key Warden: Mr. Edward Bullen

-Renter Warden: Mr. Mark Romain
+Quarter Warden: Mr. Mark Romain MBE

 Clerk: Brigadier Philip M.L.
-Napier, OBE
+Napier OBE

 Beadle/Hall Manager: Mr. Keith Marsh

 Chaplain: The Revd.
-Richard Phillips
+Peter Towns

-Wardens 2023/24
+Wardens 2024/25

-Prime Warden: Hugh Taylor
+Prime Warden: Ben Laurie

-Prime Warden: Hugh Taylor
+Prime Warden: Ben Laurie

 Officers of the Company